 At FishSec we advocate for fisheries within the limits of the marine ecosystem, preserving marine resources as well as their habitats.
 Our goals are well managed seas with rich biodiversity, thriving fish stocks and a sustainable fishing sector.

-All our work is financed via grants, which is why support is welcome, both from individuals, corporates, and foundations/trusts.
+Our work is financed via grants, which is why support is welcome, both from individuals, corporations, and foundations/trusts.
 Your support means that we can continue to advocate, within the Baltic Region and the EU – so decision makers implement and follow up on policy on sustainable fisheries.

 Everything we do is linked to the Sustainable Development Goal No 14: to conserve and sustainably use the oceans, seas and marine resources.